Destinations Italy Milan & Lakes

 €€€€

-Must orderla cotoletta · the canonical version
+Must orderla cotoletta · the classic version

 Porta Vittoria · since 1928In the 2026 Michelin GuideBook 2 weeks out